 What will life be like after Brexit?
 Will I be allowed to stay in the UK?
 How can I apply to the EU Settlement Scheme?

 If you want to know the answers to these or ask you own questions about the EU Settlement Scheme and life in the UK after Brexit join the free EU Settlement Scheme information session in Romanes (with live translation in Romanian), hosted in partnership with the Luton Roma Trust.
-We will be streaming the session live on Facebook and YouTube on Monday 7 December 2020 at 5pm.
-You don’t need to register, just tune in!

 The session will be hosted by: